AndreaGemmani/IPCV-JigsawPuzzleEdgeSolver/README.md

 - An **image database** containing over 400 puzzle pieces, representing about half of an actual full puzzle.
 - **P5.js files** to visually represent the reconstructed puzzle using the data extracted from Python and the Jupyter Notebook.

-The main of the code runs in the Notebook, and also includes a complete explanation of the entire project, including an analysis of the reconstruction made in P5JS.
+The main part of the code runs in the Notebook, and also includes a complete explanation of the entire project, including a final analysis of the puzzle reconstruction made in P5JS.

 ## Installation